Nonlinear matrix recovery using optimization on the Grassmann manifold: Numerical experiments

-To recover a matrix without any estimate of the noise level $\sigma$, we use a scheme which increases $\lambda$ over successive calls to the solver while warm starting each solve with the previous solution to~\eqref{eq:p1_noise}.
-We have found that starting with the value $\lambda=10^{-6}$ is satisfactory and we multiply $\lambda$ by a factor 10 at each iteration.
-Figure~\ref{fig:noise12} shows, for three different noise levels, the evolution of the solution of~\eqref{eq:p1_noise}, labelled $X^*$, as the penalty parameter $\lambda$ increases.
-We see that $\norm{ \A(X^*)-\tilde b }$ and $\norm{ \A(X^*)-b }$ are roughly equal for a range of values of $\lambda$.
-As $\lambda$ continues to increase, $\norm{ \A(X^*)-b }$ further decreases which is expected but useless as these solutions give to much weight to the noisy measurements.
-We find the best value of $\lambda$ to be where the approximated rank of the features ($\norm{\Phi(X^*) - P_\U \Phi(X^*)}$) is minimized in the range of $\lambda$ where $\norm{ \A(X^*)-\tilde b }$ is on a plateau before decreasing further.
 Table~\ref{table:noise} shows the accuracy of the solution $X^*$ for that choice of $\lambda$.
 We see that both the infeasibility ($\norm{ \A(X^*)-b }$) and the distance to the solution ($\norm{X^*-M}$) are proportional to the noise level and decreases with the later.
 This shows that the warm start scheme to find a good value for $\lambda$ in conjunction with Problem~\eqref{eq:p1_noise} handles the presence of noise in the measurements very well.

 \FloatBarrier